-Below are lab facilities.
-The first group are for the United States, then you’ll see other countries.
+Below are lab facilities and they are NOT in any special order.
+1-4 are for the United States, then you’ll see other countries below that.
 All of these can be used without a prescription (unless stated otherwise):

 Note: Saliva is highly recommended to test cortisol, but blood for the others.
 Many of us stopped using saliva for sex hormones, as we have found them to be strange.
 Some facilities require a prescription for RT3, sadly, so definitely talk to your doctor about it if you have reason to believe it may be a problem.